Skip to main content

 Britain’s seaside stars

-England’s best beaches
+England’s best and biggest beaches

 Press Escape while tabbing through the list to skip to the next section